Static websites and dynamic websites

 - They have a much better opening speed compared to dynamic websites

 - They are less likely to malfunction because fewer systems are needed to operate, e.g. databases

 - They have reduced hosting costs compared to dynamic websites due to their smaller size.

 Dynamic websites are those websites whose structure is controlled by an application server that processes scripts located on the server.
 The parameters in the code determine how each website will be 'assembled' before it is sent to the user.

 The server may, for example, read and execute a piece of code that says, "If the visitor views the site from France, show the content of the site with the text in French".
 This, of course, is a very simple example.
-A composite example e.g. for a hotel website it could be, "Show hotel rooms that have a fixed price for the dates requested by the user, are not booked on these dates, can accommodate at least 3 people and increase the price for users from France by 10%. "
+A composite example e.g. for a hotel website it could be, "Show hotel rooms that have a fixed price for the dates requested by the user, are not booked on these dates, can accommodate at least 3 persons and increase the price for users from France by 10%. "

 Advantages of dynamic websites

 - You can edit or add content to your website